-- Because exercise can help you manage conditions like diabetes better, it also lowers the risk of developing complications like diabetic retinopathy (where the retina gets damaged due to diabetes), which is the major cause of vision loss in adults of working age.10
+Because exercise can help you manage conditions like diabetes better, it also lowers the risk of developing complications like diabetic retinopathy, in which the retina gets damaged due to diabetes, a major cause of vision loss in adults of working age.10

 Take Your Eyes Outside

 Spending time outdoors might be an easy way of preventing nearsightedness, medically known as myopia.
 Research shows that the risk of being myopic drops by 2 percent for each additional hour per week that children spend outdoors.

 One reason could be that children who spend more time outdoors also spend less time inside doing things like studying or playing video games.13